 Use baking soda

-If you don’t want a harsh method for removing moss on the driveway, baking soda is another excellent option.
+If you don’t want a harsh method for removing grass or moss on the driveway, baking soda is another excellent option.
 However, baking soda is not as effective as bleach or liquid moss spray.
-Also, if the moss serious, it may not work correctly.
+Also, if the moss is serious, it may not work correctly.

 Using baking soda is simple.
 Just spray the product on the moss and leave it to sit on it overnight.
 Then, use a deck brush or push broom to get rid of the baking soda, and later, scrub the affected area to get rid of moss.